BFriedman117/vue-rails/README.md

 ### Front-end

 Given more time, I would have implemented a Vuex store, which would have dramatically simplified how data gets passed around and mutated.
+It would also allow me to move all http requests to the store.

 I would also implement Vue Router so a user could directly navigate to a route such as app/favorites instead of needing to start from the same view every time.

+Of course, the CSS is in need of serious work as well.
+Given more time, I would be able to set up more reusable styles such as global stylesheets or third party libraries such as Bootstrap.